cnlohr/cnovr/README.md

 #### Prerequisites

-* Download and install **64-bit** tinycc 0.9.27 to `C:\tcc` - you cannot cross compile with this project.
-It must be the 64-bit version.
-Then,
+* Download and install **64-bit** tinycc 0.9.27 to `C:\tcc` from here https://download-mirror.savannah.gnu.org/releases/tinycc/tcc-0.9.27-win64-bin.zip
+* It **must** be the 64-bit version.
+You cannot cross-compile cnovr on Windows.

 #### Operating:
 ```